 VESSEL: 440ml tin

-MOB review next weekend: GOLDEN POACHER by LONGDOG BREWERY
+MOB review next weekend: ROLLING PAPERS by BULLHOUSE BREW CO.

 Sammy & Jymi – Musing on Booze weekly since 2017